 Towns and cities have tremendous potential to stimulate economic and social development, especially by creating jobs and innovating ideas and technologies.
 Such potential, however, cannot be realized if cities and towns are badly managed.
 One of the main reasons why our urban centres are beset with problems is the inadequacies in the institutions and the institutional framework for their management and development.
 Local governments lack the capacity and resources to carry out their responsibilities properly.
 Despite rapid population growth and the consequent need for infrastructure, urban local authorities have very little investment capital city.
-International experience over the past two decades indicates that the key ingredient to realizing the goal of sustainable urban development is good governance: Through good urban governance, it is possible to develop cities and towns as places where people, regardless of their economic means, gender, ethnicity or religion, are enabled and empowered to enjoy socio-economic and political opportunities offered by the city and participate in its development and other stakeholders to practice good governance and to raise awareness of the importance of good urban governance, making our cities and towns liveable.
+International experience over the past two decades indicates that the key ingredient to realizing the goal of sustainable urban development is good governance: Through good urban governance, it is possible to develop cities and towns as places where people, regardless of their economic means, gender, ethnicity or religion, are enabled and empowered to enjoy socioeconomic and political opportunities offered by the city and participate in its development process.
+There is, therefore, an urgent need to enhance the capacity of local government and other stakeholders to practice good governance and to raise awareness of the importance of good urban governance, making our cities and towns liveable.